MuthuVasanth7/Customer-Churn-Prediction/README.md

 - Use more advanced feature selection techniques
 - Tune models using GridSearchCV
 - Address class imbalance using SMOTE or similar techniques

----

-## 📬 Contact

-For questions or feedback, feel free to reach out:

-**Muthu Vasanth**
-[pvsbym@gmail.com]

----

-⭐️ If you found this useful, give it a star on GitHub!